Everglades Boat Accident Lawyer

 Call Our Everglades Boating Accident Lawyers for Help with Your Case

 If you or a loved one was injured in a boating accident in the Florida Everglades, contact Rivkind Margulies & Rivkind, P.A. today.
-Our Everglades boat accident lawyers have decades of experience and have been handling boat accident cases in Florida and across the country for decades.
+Our Florida boat accident lawyers have decades of experience and have been handling boat accident cases in Florida and across the country for decades.
 To schedule a free legal consultation and learn more about how we can fight for you after a boat accident in the Everglades, call us today at (305) 204-5369.